acm-uiuc/til/_til/unix/hexdump-a-compiled-file.md

+---
-# Hexdump A Compiled File
+title: Hexdump A Compiled File
+category: unix
+---

 The `hexdump` unix utility allows you to dump the contents of a compiled/executable file in a _readable_ hexadecimal format.
 Adding the `-C`